tamara-glazer/ml-pub-policy/Assignment2/README.md

 A CSV is included containing this modified dataset for easy reference (credit-data.csv).
 The extensible machine_learning pipeline is in the file: ml_pipeline.py.
-This pipeline is applied to the Credit Dataset within a second file: final_analysis.py.
+This pipeline is applied to the Credit Dataset using a second file: final_analysis.py.

 The final writeup, including all tables and images, is included as a PDF in